 Claremont Graduate University

 At CGU she teaches courses and seminars in early modern philosophy.
-She has also taken part in team-teaching transdisciplinary courses
+She has taught and team-taught transdisciplinary courses at CGU.

 Borchard Scholar in residence at the Chateau de la Bretesche, Missillac, France, in the Fall 2000 semester

 Selected Grants and Honors